 The primary function of the Board is to supervise the management of the business and affairs of Intercure, including the responsibility for the strategic planning process, assessing the performance of and overseeing Intercure's management, the issuance of securities, succession planning, ensuring effective and adequate communication with shareholders, other stakeholders and the public, oversight of Intercure's internal control and management information systems, corporate governance, director compensation and assessment and approving material transactions and contracts.
 The Board will also be responsible for reviewing the succession plans for Intercure, including appointing, training and monitoring senior management to ensure that the Board and management have the appropriate skills and experience.
-The Board has appointed an Audit Committee, and expect to appoint a Compensation Committee and a Corporate Governance and Nominating Committee.
+The Board has appointed an Audit Committee, a Compensation Committee and a Nomination Committee.
 See below under "Committees of the Board".
 The Board has delegated to the applicable committee those duties and responsibilities set out in each committee's charter.